megangilpin/GiphyAPI/README.md

 ## Technical Approach

 1. Became familiar with the Giphy API
-   1. Aquire key to access their API data
+   1. Aquire a key to accaess their API data
    1. Undertand the call parameters for the Giphy API
    1. Familarize with the resulting JSON when making a call to the Giphy API
 1. Created an array of initial "topics" call topics